gnosisguild/mech/README.md

 The ZodiacMech uses the same storage layout at the Safe contracts, meaning that an existing Safe instance can be migrated to the ZodiacMech implementation.
 For migrating a Safe it needs to delegate call the [SafeMigration.sol](contracts/libraries/SafeMigration.sol) contract's `migrate()` function.
 This will revoke access for the Safe owners so that the account will only be controlled by enabled modules going forwards.

+#### Security hint on `getModulesPaginated()`

+\*\*Attention:\*\* You must never trust the result of `getModulesPaginated()` without extra validation.
+Modules can add other modules without these appearing in the list returned by `getModulesPaginated` by writing directly to storage slots via delegate calls.

+This caveat is [known](https://blog.openzeppelin.com/backdooring-gnosis-safe-multisig-wallets) for Safe and also extends to Zodiac Modifiers and Avatars, like ZodiacMech.

+For validating that the return value of `getModulesPaginated` indeed includes the full set of enabled modules it is required to calculate the ZodiacMech contract's storage hash and compare it with the value retrieved via [eth_getProof](https://docs.infura.io/networks/ethereum/json-rpc-methods/eth_getproof).